 A Tunnel Worker Injury Lawyer in New York Who Cares About Your Rights

 Digging tunnels is brutal work, especially in and around New York City.
 Excavating, drilling, blasting rock, pouring concrete-it's all part of the job for sandhogs, as tunnel-diggers are called, whether it's a water tunnel or underground tunnel that the MTA is building.
-Because of the constant risks of being exposed to dust, gases, particles, diesel exhaust, falling concrete and defective power tools, tunnel work injuries and fatalities frequently occur, sometimes in a catastrophic tunnel accident or over time in the form of respiratory illnesses.
-As dedicated personal injury attorneys representing hurt tunnel diggers for over 80 years, we've seen the damage this type of dangerous underground job environment does to these hard-working New Yorkers.
+Because of the constant risks of being exposed to dust, gases, particles, diesel exhaust, falling concrete and defective power tools, tunnel work injuries and fatalities frequently occur, sometimes in a catastrophic tunnel accident, excavation accident or over time in the form of respiratory illnesses.
+As dedicated personal injury attorneys representing hurt tunnel diggers and other construction workers for over 80 years, we've seen the damage this type of dangerous underground job environment does to these hard-working New Yorkers.

 If You Have Breathing Problems and Inflamed Lungs Due to Tunnel Silicosis, Call Us!